aalda/ignite-redis/README.md

 ------------------------------

-Apache Ignite Redis module provides a TCP Discovery IP Finder that uses a Redis directory to locate other Ignite nodes to connect to.
+Apache Ignite Redis module provides a TCP Discovery IP Finder that uses a Redis set to locate other Ignite nodes to connect to.

 Importing Apache Ignite Redis Module In Maven Project
 ---------------------------------------------------------